laravel/spark-docs/billing.md

 <a name="charging-users-per-team"></a>
 ### Charging Users Per Team

 If your application uses teams, you may charge your users based on how many teams they manage.
-When a team is created or removed from a team, Spark will automatically update the subscription's "quantity" on Stripe or Braintree.
+When a team is created or removed from a team, Spark will automatically update the subscription's "quantity" on Stripe.
 To configure this style of billing, the `booted` method of your `SparkServiceProvider` should look like the following:

     Spark::useStripe()->noCardUpFront()->trialDays(10);